-022.32 Economic and Financial Instruments.
+2.31.
+Economic and Financial Instruments.
 Only a few economic measures have been adopted to manage the environment.
-Although some taxes exist on services that affect the goods and environment. such as the gasoline consumption tax, marine vessel fees, or electricity and coal consumption taxes.
-These taxes generally support the operating budgets of governmental organizations and not alter significantly do the behaviorbehaviour of consumers.
-However, part of the tax on motor vehicle sales, automobile sales, and airplane tickets is earmarked for environmental purposes.
-Also, a deposit-refund scheme exists for beverage containers and a buy-back program for vehicle batteries.
+Although some taxes exist on goods and services that affect the environment. such as the gasoline consumption tax marine vessel fees, or electricity and coal consumption taxes.
+These taxes generally support the operating budgets of governmental organizations and do not alter significantly the behavior of consumers.
+However, part of the tax on motor vehicle sales, automobile sales, and earmarked airplane tickets is environmental purposes.
+Also, a depositrefund scheme exists for beverage containers and a buy-back program for vehicle batteries.